jimzucker/aws-rds-7day-autostop/README.md

 There are 3 components

 ## 1. Lambda listenting to SNS
 A lambda that monitors events from RDS on an SNS topic and ignores all events except 'RDS-EVENT-0154'.
 It then triggers a Step Function.
+The event processed is,  "RDS-EVENT-0154 The DB instance is being started due to it exceeding the maximum allowed time being stopped", all other events are ignored.

 ## 2. Step Function to orchestrate the process
 The step function will call another lambda to actually stop the instance.
 We used a step function here for 2 reasons: